- What to see

 The best things to buy at the Sagrada Familia Christmas Market

-There are around 120 stalls in the gardens of the basilica, all full of Christmas goods.
+There are around 120 stands in the gardens of the basilica, all full of Christmas goods.
 Some of the items for sale include Christmas decorations and Christmas trees, alongside traditional Catalan Caganers and Caga Tíos.
 Unlike the Santa Llúcia Christmas market however, the Sagrada Familia Christmas Market sells a variety of food, including chestnuts, sweet potatoes, sweets, chocolates, crepes and more, so you certainly won’t be leaving hungry!
 You will also find stalls selling jewellery, hats, scarves, jumpers and other items.

 Caganers and Caga Tíos

 If you go to any Catalan Christmas market, you are bound to see stalls full of Caganers and Caga Tíos.
 But what are they?
 What do they mean?